techfort/LokiJS/tutorials/Persistence Adapters.md

 var db = new loki('sandbox.db', {adapter: mem});
 ```

-If you wish to simulate asynchronous 'basic' adapter you can pass options to its constructor :
+If you wish to simulate asynchronous 'basic' adapter you can pass options to its constructor:
 ```javascript
 // simulate 50ms async delay for loads and saves. this will yield thread until then var mem = new loki.LokiMemoryAdapter({ asyncResponses: true, asyncTimeout: 50 });